North Carolina EV Charging Costs (2026)

 Rates updated monthly | Source: EIA and utility filings.

-Why Choose North Carolina for EV Ownership
+North Carolina EV Registration Fee

 EV Charging Costs by City in North Carolina